To Speak and Be Heard

 Once again, Jesus uses a figure from the very edges of society to teach his followers this lesson.
 John Pilch tells us that the “word for ‘widow’ in Hebrew means ‘silent one’ or ‘one unable to speak.’
 In the patriarchal Mediterranean world males alone play a public role.
 Women do not speak on their own behalf.”
 So this “silent one” is acting outside the normal bounds when she finds her voice and speaks up for herself.
 Maybe it’s because she knows that there’s a special place for her in the heart of God, as the Bible often says.
 Widows, orphans, and aliens are all very close to the heart of God and the focus of God’s concern.
 We might ask ourselves who “the widows” are in our time: the ones without a voice who speak up anyway in protest of injustice.

-A couple of weeks ago, we heard Jesus speak of faith or no faith, not “more” or “less” faith, and he offered the tiny mustard seed to inspire us.
+Jesus speaks often about faith–or no faith, not “more” or “less” faith–and he uses the wonderful image of the tiny mustard seed to inspire us.
 And it does.
 So does the widow, small and powerless in a society that structured itself in such a way that women were usually just one man away from destitution.
 In fact, if we look at the many, many references to widows in both the Hebrew Scriptures and the New Testament, we get a sense of their place in the scheme of things.
 They are survivors, because they have no other choice.
 They have to work around the angles of their society, because its very structure is slanted against them.
 And so they do what they must to ensure not just their own survival, but also the survival of those they love.
 They cry out from the pages of the Bible for justice, and make no mistake about it: God hears their cry.

 At the heart of a woman’s faith

-As usual, Barbara Brown Taylor gets inside this story and explores the heart of this woman.
-Society may have told her she was a nobody without a voice, but she knew otherwise, and her persistence helped her hold on to that knowledge: “She is willing to say what wanted–out loud, day and night, over and over–whether she got it or not, because saying it was how she remembered who she was.
+The great preacher, Barbara Brown Taylor, gets inside this story and explores the heart of this woman.
+Society may have told her she was a nobody without a voice, but she knew otherwise, and her persistence helped her hold on to that confidence: “She is willing to say what wanted–out loud, day and night, over and over–whether she got it or not, because saying it was how she remembered who she was.
 It was how she remembered the shape of her heartÖ.”
 The shape of her heart: it makes us wonder about the shape of our own hearts and the health of our prayer life, doesn’t it?

 Why does Luke introduce this story as being about the necessity–our need–to “pray always and not to lose heart”?
 And why does Jesus end his little story about the widow finally being heard, even by an “unjust” judge, not with a neat little closing statement about “hanging in there” and continuing to pray when we don’t get what we want right away, but with a question about the lack of faith among those who are waiting for the fulfillment of the promises of God?